-- (b) Both (A) and (R) are trrue but (R) is not correct explanation of the assertion - (c) (A) is true but (R) is false - (d) (A) is false but (R) is true - 1.
+- (a) Both(A) and(R) are true and(R) is correct explanation of the assertion - (b) Both (A) and (R) are trrue but (R) is not correct explanation of the assertion - (c) (A) is true but (R) is false - (d) (A) is false but (R) is true - 1.
 Asseration (A): Decomposers act as cleaning system of environment Reason (R): The decomposers cycle waste material only in hydrosphere. - 2.
-Asseration (A): Human beings occupy the tap chain is unidirectional Reason (R): The flow of energy in a food chain is unidirectional. - 3.
+Asseration (A): Human beings occupy the top level in all food chain Reason (R): The flow of energy in a food chain is unidirectional. - 3.
 Asseration (A) : Some substances in nature are biodegradable while some are non-biodegradable.